scijs/ndarray-convolve/README.md

 ```

 ### `convolve( ... )`
 Performs a convolution between two images with zero boundary conditions.
+As long as it does not cause unnecessary cropping, the kernel (`b`) will be assumed to have its origin in the center of the kernel (for even kernels, slightly to the right of the center, for example `[1,2,3,4]` would be assumed to have it origin at 3).
 There are four ways you can call this function:

 #### `convolve(a, b)`
 Convolves `a` and `b` storing the result in `a`